 Diarrhoea can be caused by feeding too quickly, formula being too concentrated or too cold, unhygienic formula preparation or feeding practices and or perhaps illness.

-Check your child’s temperature if you think he/ she has a fever or feels warmer than usual.
+Check your child’s temperature to see if they have a fever or feels warmer than usual.
 A fever is an underarm temperature of:

-Always ensure preparation and storage of the formula is hygienic.
+Always make sure that the preparation and storage of formula is hygienic.

-Stomach fullness / bloating may be caused by a few things some of these include: the formula being given too quickly, gas building up in the stomach and or constipation.
+Stomach fullness / bloating may be caused by a few things.
+These include: the formula being given too quickly, gas building up in the stomach and or constipation.